Capital Conference Program-Friday, June 27, 2025

 -

-- Creating Interp Performances: Using AI as a Helpful Tool.
+- Session 228.
+Creating Interp Performances: Using AI as a Helpful Tool.
 Room Zlotnik Ballroom 1

 For novice and veteran coaches.
 Extemp is one of the most beneficial activities translating directly into adult life - knowing what is going on in the world, being able to discern between reliable and overly biased sources, and the ability to converse about a variety of topics at a moment's notice are skills that translate directly into college, career, and the small talk of everyday life.
 Let’s explore the strategies that exceptional extemp speakers use in competition to be successful.
 U - Unified analysis, P - Preparation as a lifestyle rather than just a competition strategy.
 Melissa Witt, Pine Tree HS.